 The PES is valued at up to 50% of the prevailing tuition rate for up to 18 semester hours per academic year, and cannot be used in conjunction with any other university-supported financial assistance programs.
-Eligibility for the scholarship is determined by the Graduate School at the point of admission.
+Eligibility for the scholarship is determined at the point of admission.
 Scholarships will renew at the same level as long as the student maintains a minimum cumulative graduate GPA of 3.0/4.0, remains in good academic standing (i.e. not on academic probation or academically dismissed), and maintains eligible full-time employment.
-Applicants seeking admission to the Graduate School should complete the employer information in the Financial Assistance section of the Application for Graduate School Admission.
-Applicants are required to submit an approved Employer Verification Form.
+Applicants seeking this scholarship are required to submit an approved Employer Verification Form.

 These scholarships are available to full-time employees of participating companies who have been unconditionally admitted to the MBA or MSA program at Bradley University.
 The scholarships may cover up to 35% of the prevailing tuition rate for up to 30 semester hours per academic year.
-Eligibility for the scholarships is determined by the Graduate School at the point of admission.
+Eligibility for the scholarships is determined at the point of admission.
 Scholarships will renew at the same level as long as the student maintains a minimum cumulative graduate GPA of 3.0/4.0, remains in good academic standing (i.e. not on academic probation or academically dismissed), and maintains full-time employment at a participating company.

-Applicants seeking admission to the Graduate School should complete the employer information in the Financial Assistance section of the Application for Graduate School Admission.
-Applicants are required to submit an Employer Verification Form.
+Applicants seeking this scholarship are required to submit an approved Employer Verification Form.
 The MBA/MSA Employee Development Scholarships cannot be used in conjunction with any other university-supported financial assistance programs.

 Current Participating Employers Include: